reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-4.md

 I mentioned the [ADPCM](https://en.wikipedia.org/wiki/Differential_pulse-code_modulation) sample format at the start, and one of my next goals is to include that option when importing files.
 Audacity has the VOX or [Dialogic ADPCM](https://en.wikipedia.org/wiki/Dialogic_ADPCM) flavor as one of its import formats, and I've had some interesting results importing data using it and similar formats.

-If my math is correct, the audio examples here should be from the same data.
-I imported the ```libicudata.73.1``` library file from the macOS release of the [calibre](https://calibre-ebook.com/) e-book manager.
+If my math is correct, the audio examples here should be from the same portion of the source data (the ```libicudata.73.1``` library file from the macOS release of the [calibre](https://calibre-ebook.com/) e-book manager).
 The first one is imported in Audacity as signed 16-bit integer at 44.1 kHz sampling rate:

 <audio controls src="/media/blog/2025/05/databending-part-4/libicudata.73.1 i16.mp3" title="Title"></audio>